 VoIP (Voice over Internet Protocol) is a communications technology that utilises an internet connection rather than a phone line.

 VoIP users can make calls using numerous devices, including smartphones, computers and certain browsers and apps with WebRTC (web real-time communication).

-The way VoIP works is by transforming audio signals into digital data, which is then sent to whoever the user is talking to via Wi-Fi, mobile data, or Ethernet.
+The way VoIP works is by transforming audio signals into digital data which is then sent to whoever the user is talking to via mobile data, or Ethernet.

 VoIP will use codecs for converting the data, meaning the data is compressed into audio ‘packets’ which travel across an IP network and are then ‘unwrapped’ when they reach the other end of the network.

-This means VoIP is generally more cost effective, as VoIP calls are classified as regular internet traffic, resulting in the bills for VoIP calls being cheaper than regular phone bills.
+This means VoIP is generally more cost effective, as VoIP calls are classified as regular internet traffic, usually resulting in the bills for VoIPs calls being cheaper than regular phone bills.

 VoIP Phone Numbers